 Now that your family is “going green” and making the switch to more environmentally friendly products, what is the next step?
-You're using less household chemicals, recycling, conserving resources, and buying local foods, but have you thought of your child's toys?
+You're using fewer household chemicals, recycling, conserving resources, and buying local foods, but have you thought of your child's toys?

 The trend of plastic toys is still booming, but a new trend is up and coming.
-For natural families, more earth friendly alternatives to plastic toys are being chosen, including wood and cloth toys.
+For natural families, more earth-friendly alternatives to plastic toys are being chosen, including wood and cloth toys.

 Why not plastics?

 Plastics are difficult to recycle for several reasons.
-First of all, plastics must be seperated according to their “grade”, making the process difficult and extremely labor intensive.
+First of all, plastics must be separated according to their “grade”, making the process difficult and extremely labor intensive.
 Depending on your location, it can be hard to find a place that will recycle many of your plastic items.
 Toys are especially difficult because they often contain several grades of plastic.

 Alternatives to PVC and BPA plastics are available in the US.
-However, if you're making a conscience effort to be kind to our environment and to your family's health, it just makes more sense to go “natural”.
+However, if you're making a conscious effort to be kind to our environment and to your family's health, it just makes more sense to go “natural”.

 Wood and cloth toys offer a safe and natural alternative to plastic toys, and their availability for all ages is on the rise.
 Everything from baby rattles to sorting toys, puzzles to blocks and trains, is available in wood or cloth materials.